United Nations peacekeeping: Structure

 A United Nations peacekeeping mission has three power centers.
 The first is the Special Representative of the Secretary-General, the official leader of the mission.
 This person is responsible for all political and diplomatic activity, overseeing relations with both the parties to the peace treaty and the UN member-states in general.
 They are often a senior member of the Secretariat.
 The second is the Force Commander, who is responsible for the military forces deployed.
 They are a senior officer of their nation's armed services, and are often from the nation committing the highest number of troops to the project.
 Finally, the Chief Administrative Officer oversees supplies and logistics, and coordinates the procurement of any supplies needed.

 Statistics

-In 2007, a peacekeeper volunteer was required to be over the age of 25 with no maximum age limit.
+In 2007, a peacekeeper volunteer was required to be older than age 25 with no maximum age limit.
 Peacekeeping forces are contributed by member states on a voluntary basis.
 As of 30 June 2019, there are 100,411 people serving in UN peacekeeping operations (86,145 uniformed, 12,932 civilian, and 1,334 volunteers).
 European nations contribute nearly 6,000 people to this total.
-Pakistan, India, and Bangladesh are among the largest individual contributors with around 8,000 people each.
+Pakistan, India, and Bangladesh are among the largest individual contributors with about 8,000 people each.
 African nations contributed nearly half the total, almost 44,000 people.
 Every peacekeeping mission is authorized by the Security Council.